liuyang21cn/Advanced-Machine-Learning-Specialization/1-Introduction to Deep Learning/README.md

 and run cells for Keras and your week.

 Now you can open a notebook for the corresponding week and work there just like in Coursera Jupyter Environment.

+# My own Notes
+I will update each homework notebook when finished each week's work.